OSU has identified several key priorities for the 2020 Oregon Legislative Session.

-OSU-Cascades Student Success Center: $12 million in state bonds, matched by an additional $5 million in student-approved fees ($50/quarter/student collected over the last three years).
+OSU-Cascades Student Success Center: $12.9 million in state bonds, matched by an additional $5 million in student-approved fees (students have already paid over $1 million in fees for this project).

-Arts & Education Complex: $35 million in state bonds, matched by an additional $35 million in donor funds.
+Arts & Education Complex: $35 million in state bonds, matched by an additional $35 million in donor and university funds.

 Cordley Capital Renewal: $28 million state bonds for Cordley Hall Renovation (second phase), matched by an additional $28 million in university funds.